New outfall pipelines contribute to a cleaner aquatic environment in the Öresund

 Scope

-Number: 2 pipes
+Number: 2 pipelines

 Length: 4 kilometres